I'm getting a cardiac catheterization. If blockages are found, what's the best treatment, angioplasty or bypass surgery?

-In other cases, angioplasty may be recommended to open the clogged arteries — especially if you are having chest discomfort (angina) due to reduced blood flow that has not responded to medication and lifestyle changes.
-During angioplasty, a tiny balloon is inserted and expanded at the site of the blockage to widen the narrowed artery.
-Typically, a small metal coil called a stent is implanted in the clogged artery to help prop the artery open and reduce the risk of it narrowing again.
-It's possible you may even have angioplasty during your cardiac catheterization, if your doctor thinks it's the best treatment option for you.
+In others, angioplasty may be recommended to open the clogged arteries — especially if chest pain (angina) due to reduced blood flow has not improved with medication and lifestyle changes.
+During angioplasty, the health care provider inserts a tiny balloon at the site of the blockage and expands it, which widens the narrowed artery.
+Usually, a small metal coil called a stent is placed in the clogged artery to help keep the artery open and reduce the risk of it narrowing again.
+Angioplasty may be done during your cardiac catheterization if your care provider thinks it's the best treatment option for you.

-If your arteries are narrowed or blocked in multiple areas, coronary bypass surgery may be necessary.
+If your arteries are narrowed or blocked in several areas, or if you have a blockage in one of the larger main arteries, coronary bypass surgery may be necessary.
 During bypass surgery, a section of healthy blood vessel — often taken from inside the chest wall or the lower leg — is attached above and below the blocked artery.
-This allows blood to bypass the blocked area and flow to the heart muscle.
+This lets blood flow around the blocked area to the heart muscle.

 - Percutaneous coronary intervention.
 National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/percutaneous-coronary-intervention.
 Accessed Dec.
 27, 2021.